excellalabs/reactive-in-java/README.md

 ---

-**Instructions:** *Go through each curriculum, and go through the resources and complete the relelated exercises Note, you can fork this repo to track your process using the checkboxes*
+**Instructions:** *Go through each curriculum, and go through the resources and complete the relelated exercises.
+You can fork this repo to track your process using the checkboxes.*

 * [ ] [Modern and Functional Java](curric-java.md#Java-Foundation-for-Reactive)
 * [ ] [Reactive Programming & Reactor](curric-java.md#Reactive-and-Reactor-Curriculum)